CaptainCodeman/rdx-model/readme.md

 ## Plans

 WebWorker plugin to workerize the state store
-Saga middleware plugin as alternative to thunks
+Saga middleware plugin as alternative to effects / thunks

 ## Notes